David Fletcher has four hits, four RBI as Angels avoid sweep against Mariners

 “I thought Hector threw the ball really well; he always does,” Servais said.

 Santiago walked Jared Walsh leading off the fourth, ending his outing.
-But Walsh never advanced with JT Chargois retiring three straight Angels.
+But Walsh never advanced with JT Chargois retiring three consecutive Angels.

 Ramirez was tasked with continuing the string of good outings, but then he ran into Fletcher, who gave the Angels a two-run lead with his single to right.